Don’t you just love a classic Snickerdoodle? Crispy edges, chewy center with that very distinctive taste. They’re downright addictive.

 - Don’t overbake these lovely cookies.
 The edges should feel firm but the center should be puffed up and jiggly when you take them out of the oven.

-Notice in my pics, the cookies were just a bit flat and didn’t quite have the “giraffe” pattern to them and the cracks weren’t as distinctive as usual.
+Notice in my pics, the cookies were just a bit flat and almost, but didn’t quite have the “giraffe” pattern to them and the cracks weren’t as distinctive as usual.
 That’s because I’m at the folk’s house and they keep the temperature at 85 kajillion degrees.
 I’m dying all the time and having trouble with any baked goods.
 So – now you see how important the proper butter temperature is!

 - 1/2 cup shortening

 - 2 3/4 cups all-purpose flour

 - 1 teaspoon baking soda